-- WHAT IS THE BEST WAY TO RESOLVE YOUR DIVORCE TO MAKE SURE YOUR NEXT CHAPTER STARTS OFF ON THE RIGHT FOOT?
+- WHAT IS THE BEST WAY TO RESOLVE YOUR DIVORCE SO YOU CAN START THE NEXT CHAPTER OFF ON THE RIGHT FOOT?

 Money is something most people would agree is a big goal in a divorce.
 Whether your assets are big or small, it is likely that you want them to continue to grow in value.
 Conserving assets during the dissolution process should be high on everyone’s list because the more you have at the end of the divorce process the more financial stability you will have moving forward when the Divorce Judgment is entered.

 The more you and your spouse can agree to, the more you can conserve your assets.
 Have you and your spouse discussed mediation?
 That can often be a cost-effective way to work towards a resolution and move on with your life.
 Try not to let communication issues stop you from trying to work something out with your spouse.
 Utilize a mediator, a divorce coach, or your attorneys.
 The sooner you can start talking settlement with your spouse the better.

 Remember that the court is there is decide legal issues only.
 The court does not really care about what caused the breakdown in the marriage.
 Illinois is a “no-fault” divorce state, so it doesn’t matter what you or your spouse did or did not do in the marriage.
 If you want a divorce, you can get a divorce.

 Remember that time is money.
 The less time your divorce takes, the more money you will likely save in the long run.
 Don’t let yesterday’s and today’s emotions negatively impact your life tomorrow.